RISHABHsharm/RISHABHsharm/README.md

 [![Insta Follow](https://img.shields.io/badge/%20-Follow-black?color=14171A&labelColor=d81b60&logo=instagram&logoColor=ffffff)](https://www.instagram.com/rishabhsharma3108/)

 :wave: Hi there, My name is Rishabh Sharma 😀.
 I'm 24 years old software developer.
-I've knowledge in different fields of computer science that are web development, mobile development and machine learning.
+-I've knowledge in different fields of computer science that are web development, mobile development and machine learning.
-I have completed Undergraduate in CSE in 2020 from :india: .
+-I have completed Undergraduate in CSE in 2020 from :india:.
-I'm interested in doing challenging projects realted to the above mentioned field.
+-I'm interested in doing challenging projects realted to the above mentioned field.
-I love to work with new technologies of web and mobile development and playing with Data and AI.🤖
+-I love to work with new technologies of web and mobile development and playing with Data and AI.🤖
 <p align="center"> <img src="https://komarev.com/ghpvc/?username=RISHABHsharm" alt="RISHABHsharm" /> </p>

 ## {...} My Stack